Parameter-Efficient Fine-Tuning of State Space Models: Expanded Sec. : Evaluation of

-Here, we provide more experiment details.
+\paragraph{Additional Experimental Details.} In this paragraph, we provide further experimental details.
 Unless otherwise stated, our experiment setting is identical to Sec.~\ref{app:exp_setup}.
-For LoRA, we consider three different LoRA configurations at each layer, involving the following matrices which comprise most of the parameters: $\Wout$ (output linear projection), $\Wb, \Wc$ (weight matrices for computing input-dependent $\B_n, \C_n$), and $\Wdtd, \Wdtu$ (down and up projection matrices of LoRA adapters for computing $\dt$).
+For LoRA, we consider three different LoRA configurations at each layer, targeting the primary parameters of Mamba.
+Specifically, we focus on the following matrices: $\Wout$ (output linear projection), $\Wb, \Wc$ (weight matrices for computing input-dependent $\B_n, \C_n$), and $\Wdtd, \Wdtu$ (down and up projection matrices of LoRA adapters for computing $\dt$).
 The three LoRA application methods are: (i) $\Wout$, $\Wb, \Wc$, and $\Wdtd, \Wdtu$; (ii) $\Wout, \Wb, \Wc$ and $\Wdtd$; and (iii) $\Wout$ and $\Wdtu$.
 For \ours{}, we set the channel freeze ratio at 99\% across all scenarios.
-We select the state freeze ratio $\alpha$ from the set ${75\%, 90\%, 95\%}$ and apply LoRA exclusively to $\Wout$ to maintain a comparable number of trainable parameters.
-Residual connections and bias are frozen in this experiment.
+We select the state freeze ratio $\alpha$ from the set $\{75\%, 90\%, 95\%\}$ and apply LoRA exclusively to $\Wout$ to maintain a comparable number of trainable parameters.
+Residual connections and biases are frozen in this experiment.
 For the warmup, we employ 500 data batches to fully train the SSM modules prior to dimension selection, except for the RTE task in GLUE, where we use 250 batches due to its limited dataset size.
 Note that the parameters are reverted back after the warmup stage.